Dwarf Serbian PinePinus pumila 'Glauca'

 Whether you are tending to or planning a loose and natural looking cottage garden or a highly structured formal one, the wonderful textures of pine trees are always at home.
 Sought after for their evergreen nature and ornamental cones, they bring an exotic edge to your green spaces without the need for showy flowers.
 There are – what feels like – innumerable examples of these trees from the very small to the simply enormous, and with virtually every shade of color from silvery-white to deepest green and ethereal blues.
-The Japanese stone pine fits perfectly within all of these things, a shrubby mounding plant that crawls over the ground giving richness to rocky areas and depth to borders.
+The Japanese Stone Pine fits perfectly within all of these things, a shrubby mounding plant that crawls over the ground giving richness to rocky areas and depth to borders.

 Despite its spreading nature, the stems maintain an upward position so that when the attractive pine cones form they are highly visible.
 The immature cones borne by the tree spend most of the year a lovely violet color, before deepening to bright reddish purple if male or red/yellow brown if female in spring.

 They will be quite happy in both acidic and neutral soils that need not be of good quality – in fact poor quality soil is actually preferred.
 Sandy and loamy soils are ideal for this plant but heavy clay that will allow water to sit around the roots for extended periods is not so good and ought to be avoided; if this is a problem in your area then you can always consider pot planting one of these specimens.
-Do be mindful of the planting zones as the Japanese stone pine does not appreciate long hot and parched summers.
+Do be mindful of the planting zones as the Japanese Stone Pine does not appreciate long hot and parched summers.

 This is a lovely dense and sprawling pine with a very unique growth habit and striking coloring, bringing a splash of silvery blue shot with bright greens to your landscape.
 A long lived plant that is in no hurry to get where it is going, all you have to do is sit back and enjoy its journey.
 They can be shaped and pruned with little difficulty and a quick google search will even give you tips on how to Bonsai them if it takes your fancy.
 This said, their natural loose, yet dense, form is extremely attractive and will be an asset to any property.